mahdimma/Jaay-Baan/BackEnd/README.md

-Here is a comprehensive README for the backend (BackEnd) of Jaay-Baan, summarizing its architecture, setup, features, API, deployment, and security:

----

 # Jaay-Baan Backend

 This is the backend service for Jaay-Baan, a local-first inventory management system.
 It is built with Django and Django REST Framework, optimized for containerized deployment, and designed to serve a React frontend and a RESTful API for managing hierarchical locations and items.